 Starting in a PhD program can be as intimidating as it is exciting.
 While some students come directly from a masters’ degree, others have accumulated practical experience before returning to academia.
 In both cases, and regardless of specific disciplines, students must shift from being a consumer of knowledge to being the ones who produce it.
 In this process, they need to become well versed in their literature, proficient in their methods and masters of their data, all at the same time.
 What is more, underlying all of these are the essential scholarly skills doctoral students need to develop, in order to successfully carry on research that makes a contribution to their field.
-While the doctoral schools support PhD students in this endeavor, the university library can offer additional resources and guidance in developing the kinds of soft skill that cut across fields.
+While doctoral schools support PhD students in this endeavor, the university library can offer additional resources and guidance in developing the kinds of soft skills that cut across fields.

 At the end of the course, students:

 - Have good understanding of what is involved in the academic craft, crucial values of academic integrity, how academic publishing works, and how to be productive writers.

 - Have acquired knowledge of different approaches for searching, assessing and managing literature and secondary research data.